vagdevik/InSolved/README.md

 # Infrastructure Assignment

-big_files.py:
+#### big_files.py:

-gets all the files from the current directory and displays top 'k' files.
+Gets all the files from the current directory and displays top 'k' files.

-desktop_sort.py:
+#### desktop_sort.py:

-gets all files from desktop, sorts them according to their type (say pdf,mp3,...) into folders and puts these in into Documents folder.
+Gets all files from desktop, sorts them according to their type (say pdf,mp3,...) into folders and puts these in into Documents folder.

+#### bonus.py:

+1. We can analyze the size of given folders.
+2. In each of the given folders, space occupied by different types of files is displayed.